AmandaCIdev/full-stack-capstone/TESTING.md

 ## Browser Compatibility
-The website underwent testing across three different browsers, all of which displayed it effectively.
+The website was tested on three different browsers, all of which displayed it effectively.

 ![](assets/images/Cross%20Browser%20Testing-Testing.png)